-Two new botanical gardens have joined the Network of Botanic Gardens of the Mediterranean and great britain pharmacy cialis Middle East Med-O-Med: the Botanic Garden of Cordoba (Spain) and Gökyiğit Nezahat in Istanbul (Turkey).
+Two new botanical gardens have joined the Network of Botanic Gardens of the Mediterranean and lexapro online pharmacy Middle East Med-O-Med: the Botanic Garden of Cordoba (Spain) and Gökyiğit Nezahat in Istanbul (Turkey).

 FUNCI maintained for over 20 years a close relationship with the Botanic Garden of Cordoba, remarkable for its work in al-Andalus flora research, under the direction of Esteban Hernández Bermejo, and for its Andalusian Vegetal Germplasm Bank and its various education facilities, including the Museum of Ethnobotany, showing the traditional uses of the plants and their usefulness to humanity, and the Museum of Paleobotany, unique in Europe, that presents a major exhibition of representative fossil flora of all geologic ages.
 The BG of Cordoba also excels for its in vitro production, studies and acclimatization of Iberian orchids.